-Interesterification can be defined as a redistribution of the fatty acid moieties present in a triglyceride oil over its glycerol moieties.
+Interesterification can be defined as a redistribution of the fatty acid molecular present in a triglyceride oil over its glycerol molecular.
 Interesterification has become the alternative fat modification technology to partial HYDROGENATION.

 Interstification is the process of re-arranging the fatty esters within and between tri-glycerides resulting in the most cases a change in the physical properties of the oil / fats.
 Interstification is the intra and inter molecular exchange of fatty acids on the glycerol back bone of tri glycerides.
 In the chemical Interstification process commonly used catalysts are sodium methylate and ethylate followed by sodium methoxide.